deltachat/deltachat-pages/es/help.md

 programa de correo (como Thunderbird) a la vez que su aplicación Delta Chat, y desea que su MUA también participe en conversaciones de chat.

-However, we recommend to use the Delta Chat Desktop Client; you can download it on [get.delta.chat](https://get.delta.chat).
+However, we recommend using the Delta Chat Desktop Client; you can download it on [get.delta.chat](https://get.delta.chat).
 The option to watch the "Sent" folder might go away in the future.
 It was introduced at a time where there was no Delta Chat Desktop client available on all platforms.